 Objectives notifications in Slack

 When public objectives are created within Small Improvements, you have the option to have notifications appear in your dedicated Slack channel.

 Team members will also receive direct notifications when someone has updated or commented on their objective.
-Please note that Slack notifications for Objectives are delayed by 5 minutes so that changes made within those 5 minutes will not spam the manager and direct report.
+Please note that Slack notifications for objectives are delayed by 5 minutes so that changes made within those 5 minutes will not spam the team member.